-Lunges are another great exercise option for thickening your thighs while building unilateral (single-limb) strength.
+Lunges and their variations are more great exercise options for thickening your thighs while building unilateral (single-limb) strength.

 “If you have an imbalance between your left and right quads, you could be leaving untapped strength gains on the table when it comes to your compound lifts,” Braun says.

 In addition, working your quads separately forces your core and other stabilizing muscles to kick in to help you maintain balance in an unstable position.

 You’ll also develop functional strength to better perform everyday activities; after all, basic actions like walking and running are really (alternating) single-leg movements.